queryluke/masseffect-5e-data/data/powers/sabotage.md

 Casting sabotage does not break tactical cloak, and creatures are unaware of the casting of this power.

-If the weapon is integrated into a synthetic creature, such as an atlas mech's mass accelerator cannon or a drone's particle rifle, this power has no effect unless the creature fails an Intelligence saving throw.
+If the weapon is integrated into a synthetic creature, such as an atlas mech's mass accelerator cannon or a drone's particle rifle, this power has no effect unless the creature fails an Intelligence saving throw against your powercasting DC.
 Whether or not the synthetic creature succeeds on this saving throw, it becomes aware that it has been targeted by a power.

 __At Higher Levels__: When you cast this power using a power slot of 2nd level or higher, you can target 2 additional